NTRsolutions/recipefinder/README.md

 # recipefinder

-A social blog website base on recipe and only making for food blogger.
+A social blog website based on recipe and only making for food blogger and simple guest users.

 technology used on that project HTML,CSS,Bootstrap,Laravel.